renovatebot/renovate/website/docs/configuration-options.md

 Configuration for Go Modules (`go mod`).
 Supersedes anything in the `go` config object.

+You might interested to add `"postUpdateOptions": ["gomodTidy"]` to your config if you'd like Renovate to run `go mod tidy` after any update.

 ## gradle

 Configuration for Java gradle projects